laloh/python-data-structures/README.md

 it can be solved trivially.
 Usually recursion involves a function calling itself.
 While it may otherwise be very difficult to program.

+All recursive algorithms must obey three importan laws:

+    1. A recursive algorithm must have a base case.
+        Is typically a problem that is small enough to solve directly
+    2. A recursive algorithm must change its state and move toward the base case Means that some data that the algorithm is using is modified, Usually the data that represents our problem gets smaller in some way.
+    3. A recursive algorithm must call itself, recursively.